vdtyson/Sprint-Android-Networking-Assignments/M01_Threading/Assignment/README.md

 ## Introduction

-This app will have you create a large number of prime numbers using AsyncTask, Thread, Looper and Handler.
+This app will have you create a large number of prime numbers using AsyncTask.
 Generating a large set of primes is used often in cryptography --  it's computationally expensive and takes a long time.
 Your mission will be to generate these prime numbers without blocking the UI thread.

 ## Instructions